Domingo Salazar: Killings

-On the morning of October 11, 1956, the 42-year-old Salazar asked his wife to accompany him while gathering nipa for the repair of their house.
+On the morning of October 11 1956, the 42-year-old Salazar asked his wife, Máxima Pacho, to accompany him while gathering nipa for the repair of their house.
 Máxima's pregnant sister, Romana, arrived and invited her to accompany her to her house to get palay.
 Máxima refused to join her husband, which infuriated him.
 Salazar armed himself with a spear and a bolo knife and first killed Romana, before fatally attacking his pregnant wife and his nephew, Fortunato Nares Jr. Salazar afterwards made his way through the village and entered four houses, murdering everyone he found therein.

 At the school compound, he stabbed Manuel Adion in the back with his spear; though severely wounded, Adion was able to escape.
 Salazar then chased two other men, Pablo Páz and Severino Adion, and threw his spear at them, hitting neither, before trying to enter the schoolhouse.
 The teacher present had already locked and barricaded the schoolhouse's door and windows, and Salazar was unable to force his way in.
 He lastly went to the local chapel and tolled the bell, calling for everybody to come.
 He asked to be killed, but no one dared to obey.

 Eventually, two armed guards and a barrio officer arrived at the scene and persuaded Salazar to surrender.
 They did so by promising that they would shoot and kill him at the wharf, but only after he had signed a piece of paper that was to protect them from repercussions from higher authorities.
 When Salazar lay down his arms and was about to affix his thumbmark on the paper, he was subdued and arrested.